Students Lead Class Prayer: 5 Tips to Get Started

 Clear Structure for Student to Lead Prayer

 Since I work with beginners, I provide a clear structure for leading prayer.
 At the beginning of the year, we learn the format and practice with partners so students know the order and expectations for prayer.
 We spend a few days learning about the ACTS Prayer using this resource.
-Then, students write their own ACTS prayer and tuck it into their bibles so they can use that as a resource when it’s their turn to pray.
+Then, students write their own ACTS prayer and tuck it into their Bibles so they can use that as a resource when it’s their turn to pray.

 Prayer Format